jyn514/configparse/README.md

 ### As a library

-If you are an application developer who wants to use the library, there is one entry point: the `Parser` class, which is also aliased to `Parser` for convenience.
+If you are an application developer who wants to use the library, there is one entry point: the `ConfigParser` class, which is also aliased to `Parser` for convenience.
-You can treat a `Parser` instance exactly as you would an `ArgumentParser` instance (as long as you pass `prog` to the constructor).
+You can treat a `ConfigParser` instance exactly as you would an `ArgumentParser` instance (as long as you pass `prog` to the constructor).

 Note that this means that `parse_args` will parse `sys.argv`